inyokaproject/inyoka/docs/installation.rst

 Make sure that you have created the Inyoka database and the regarding user.
 Check that the Inyoka database user can ``CREATE`` and ``ALTER`` tables!

-Now we need to tell Django about the settings file:
+Now we need to tell Django about the settings file.
+Remember to omit the file extension ``.py`` here.

 .. code-block:: console